 Essential Workers, Essential Research.
 A Global Network of Critical Labor Studies

 In this project, researchers from all over the world examine the major changes in the working world in a historical context.
 Growing inequality, precarious working conditions, and informal employment arrangements have been further exacerbated by the pandemic and have become more than ever a global problem.
 The network aims to shift the focus to local perspectives from countries such as Argentina, India and South Africa and incorporate these ideas into international research.
-The project is led by Prof. Dr. Andreas Eckert of Humboldt University Berlin and Prof. Dr. Sebastian Conrad of Freie Universität Berlin.
+The project is led by Prof. Dr. Andreas Eckert of Humboldt University Berlin.

 Modern Heritage to Future Legacy: Conservation and Conversion of Modern Industrial Heritage Sites as an Integral Part of Urban Development in the Middle East: The Case of Iran and Egypt